 ---|---|---|

-- Describe the stages of the cyber attack lifecycle
+- Identify and describe the stages of the cyber attack lifecycle

-- Describe external (north-south) and internal (east-west) traffic flow patterns for environments
+- Explain external (north-south) and internal (east-west) traffic flow patterns for environments

-- Explain the function of URL filtering - Explain the function of a VPN - Explain the function of a proxy - Differentiate between tunneling protocols
+- Explain the function of URL filtering - Explain the function of a VPN - Explain the function of a proxy - Identify and describe tunneling protocols

 - Explain the function of data loss prevention (DLP)

-- Differentiate between internet of things (IoT) devices and endpoints
+- Identify and describe internet of things (IoT) devices and endpoints

 - Explain security operations functions